xieyulai/TE-GCN/README.md

 ```

 ## TRAIN
-You can train the your model using the scripts,
+You can train the your model using the scripts:
 ```
 sh scripts/TRAIN_V1.sh
 sh scripts/TRAIN_V2.sh
 ```

 ## TEST
-You can test the your model using the scripts,
+You can test the your model using the scripts:
 ```
 sh scripts/EVAL_V1.sh
 sh scripts/EVAL_V2.sh
 ```

 ## WEIGHTS
-We release two trained weights in [baidupan](https://pan.baidu.com/s/1kourPFzEChrjc8kPO0y6rw),passwd is `nwhu`
+We have released two trained weights in [baidupan](https://pan.baidu.com/s/1kourPFzEChrjc8kPO0y6rw),passwd is `nwhu`

-Your should put them into 'runs/'.
+Your should put them into `runs/`.

 - V1:TOP1-42.37%
 - V2:TOP1-68.11%